ninodimontalcino/moralchoice/README.md

 **Note:**
 - To retrieve common answer patterns for a specific question template, it is beneficial to generate a set of answers and then cluster common-prefixes.
 - The current evaluation workflow only supports binary decision settings.
 But the pipeline can be extended to more options if needed.

+## 🚧 Limitation 🚧: Semantic Matching
+To map LLM outputs (i.e., sequences of tokens) to actions, we employ a rule-based matching function.
+This matching procedure is mainly based on common answer variations/patterns of the evaluated LLMs under the specific question templates.
+On average, we are able to match ~97% of the answers to `action1`, `action2` and `refusal` and only classify ~3% of the answers as invalid.
+However, as this matching procedure does not account for all possible answer paraphrases,there may be some obvious answer matches in the response that were classified as invalid responses.

+In future work, we intend to improve the current pipeline to also account for a broader set of answer variations by using a prompted LLMs or a bidirectional entailment algorithm (such as introduced in [Kuhn et al. 2023](https://arxiv.org/abs/2302.09664)) for matching.